 This case pertains to Akhila’s conversion to Islam, taking the name ‘Hadiya’ and her subsequent marriage to Shafin Jahan, a Muslim man.
 Akhila converted to Islam during her medical studies in Comboitre before she met Shafin.

 After knowing of the marriage, Akila’s father filed a Writ Petition in Kerala High Court alleging that, she was misled, misguided and forced to become a Muslim.
 He also made allegation that Akila’s husband has links with extremist Muslim Organisations.
 Though Hadiya, maintained through the hearings that her conversion to Islam as well as marriage to Jahan was of her own volition.

-Then Hadiya’s husband, Jahan moved the SC against the HC order which annulled the marriage.
-The top lawyers of the country – Kapil Sibal, Dushyant Dave, Indira Jaisingh are representing Jahan and the Additional Solicitor General Tushar Mehta is representing the State.
-The 3 Judge Bench of Chief Justice Dipak Misra, Justice D.Y.
-Chandrachud and Justice A.M.
-Khanwilkar are currently hearing the matter.
+Therafter, Hadiya’s husband, Jahan approached the Supreme Court.
+The top lawyers of the country – Mr Kapil Sibal, Mr Dushyant Dave, Ms Indira Jaisingh are representing Jahan and the Additional Solicitor General Tushar Mehta is representing the State.
+The 3 Judge Bench comprising of Chief Justice Dipak Misra, Justices A.M.
+Khanwilkar, D.Y.
+Chandrachud is currently hearing the matter.